 I like dark complexions, the same way you might like tall people or guys with nice hair.

-This guy, I can date, but it’s still a little odd.
+This guy, I could date, but it’s still a little odd, and I don’t believe him anyway.
 These same guys who say they date “men of color” for their skin tone are never chasing after southeast Asians and we’re the same color.
 And so many guys like to think they’re firmly in this camp of Number Fours, because it makes them feel better about themselves, when it’s really one of the other three or a mixture.
 Very rarely do I meet a white guy who actually (and ONLY) just dates black men because they’re darker.

 But *ONLY* dating anything makes you look like an ass, whether it be only dating a certain race or a certain height or a certain profession, because you are cancelling out countless other people based on some superficial criterion you randomly made up.
 If you only date “masc” guys, you’re probably a dick.
 If you only date guys who make 50K and up, you’re probably a dick.
 If you only date hairy guys, you’re probably a dick.